levan92/cocojson/docs/sample.md

 # Sample

-Samples k images from a dataset
+Samples `k` images from a dataset and outputs a new dataset.
+Useful for experimentation with a "lite" dataset.

 Expected format of 1 x Dataset:
     - 1 x json file